 Previously, it was assumed that the crystal structure of MAPbI3 did contain an inversion center.
 However, the results of the crystal structure analysis show this is not the case: “The organic methylammonium cation MA+ plays a major role in this”, explains Breternitz.
-This is because the MA molecule is not spherically symmetrical and is also considerably larger than a single atom, so that it generates a polar moment with the adjacent iodine atoms.
+This is because the MA molecule is not spherically symmetrical and is also considerably larger than a single atom, so it generates a polar moment with the adjacent iodine atoms.
 The occurrence of ferroelectric domains in MAPbI3 is therefore possible.

-Fundamental difference between hybrid and anorganic perovskites
+Fundamental difference between hybrid and inorganic perovskites

 The study is published in Angewandte Chemie.